bobekryant/bobekryant.github.io/content/Crypto/time_of_day.md

 Here we examined some time of day discrepancies between various assets.
 Some assets like $ETH and $SOL seem to only move during the US hours, while others move during the European session.
 This information can be used in a variety of ways from outright trading to risk management (increasing/decreasing leverage as the potential moves are more/less likely in certain times).
 The article focuses mainly on intraday seasonality, but the same concept can be extended to various days of the week and days of the month.
-In addition, a next step could be to condition on some funding and OI data to see how the results change.
+In addition, a next step could be to condition on funding and OI data to see how the results change.
 </p>